renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 When working with dates it's also important to remember that functions are guaranteed to be compatible only within the same family of software products (e.g., LibreOffice, Microsoft Excel, Gnumeric).
 If you need to export your data and conserve the timestamps, you are better off handling dates using one of the solutions discussed below than the single column method.

 One of the other reasons dates can be tricky is that most spreadsheet programs have “useful features” which can change the way dates are displayed - but not stored.
-The image below demonstrates some of the many date formatting options in Excel.
+The image below demonstrates some of the many date formatting options.

 ![Many formats, many ambiguities](../fig/excel_dates_1.jpg)

 ## Dates stored as integers

-The first thing you need to know is that Excel stores dates as numbers - see the last column in the above figure.
+The first thing you need to know is that Google Sheets stores dates as numbers - see the last column in the above figure.
 This serial number represents the number of days from December 31, 1899.
 In the example, July 2, 2014 is stored as the serial number 41822.

-> ## Excel's date systems
+> ## Excel date systems
 > Excel also entertains a second date system, the 1904 date system, as the default in Excel for Macintosh.
 This system will assign a
 > different serial number than the [1900 date system](https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel).
 Because of this,
 > [dates must be checked for accuracy when exporting data from Excel](https://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are ~4 years off).